 Purchasing and retention decisions for the Armstrong Library are made according to the General Collection Development Policy (see above) and the guidelines below.

 The Armstrong Library collections support the curricular needs of the following academic departments and programs based in McCardell Bicentennial Hall: Biology; Chemistry and Biochemistry; Computer science; Environmental studies; Geography; Geology; Molecular Biology and Biochemistry; Neuroscience; Physics; and Psychology.
-For an overview of subjects covered by the Armstrong Library collection, consult the Armstrong Library Call Numbers chart.
+Subjects covered by the Armstrong Library collection include:

 We purchase and retain resources that illuminate the current state of knowledge in the sciences.
 Accordingly, journal subscriptions are our primary expenditure.
 We also collect monographs and reference sources to instruct readers new to scientific topics of current interest.
 Materials on the history of science are acquired and retained only selectively.